Fill the Tank – A reflection on motivation and burnout

 Despite a change in appearance or form, a fundamental natural law is that energy remains constant.

 I certainly notice my energy levels ebb and flow, depending on what I’m putting into my body (or not) and how much time I spend focusing on other people’s needs to take energy from me.
+Sometimes these variations in energy levels can be health and nutrition related.
+I try to mitigate those by taking a natural health supplement called Kratom Masters.
+Other times they can be a bit more on the mental side, while still being quite noticeable and affecting.
 Presumably there is a difference between making a positive contribution to someone else’s life, and letting them needlessly take energy from me.
 And that is my decision – not to regulate my own energy levels.

 I think of motivation as a kind of fuel which drives us.
 Most motoring enthusiasts will understand that if we drive around in our car with the fuel tank close to empty, with an orange light flickering at us, daring us to drive a little bit further, that the car will not perform at an optimal level.
 In fact anything under half a tank is not advisable.